 This post contains affiliate links.

-If you haven’t read Bear Says Thanks, be sure to grab it at your library.
-It’s a must-read especially this time of year.
+If you haven’t read the Bear Says Thanks book, be sure to grab it at your library.
+It’s a must-read book for preschoolers, especially this time of year.
+Kids love this book and it’s a fun way to work on fine motor skills and counting tasks.

-We used something we had on hand and tend to play with a. lot.
+We used something we had on hand and tend to play with a lot…beads!

 Our pipe cleaners were sent over from our pals at www.craftprojectideas.com.